How to Buy Life Insurance in Canada: 7 Easy Steps

 • ECG/treadmill tests are performed if you have any medical conditions.

-The exam is conducted by a nurse/technician hired by the insurance company.
-It takes about 30-45 minutes, and the insurer covers the cost.
+The exam is conducted by a nurse/technician hired by the insurance company and the insurer covers the cost.

 Step 7: Await Application Review and Approval